-- Species indices were combined in a grassland indicator by taking the geometric mean of the supranational indices. - The confidence intervals of underlying species are taken into account in the confidence interval of the indicator.
-Therefore, the error propagation is better and the indicator can also be tested.
-The trend classification of the indicator corresponds to that of the individual species. - Few species had missing indices for some years at the supranational level.
-These were estimated using a chain index before calculating the indicator. - Results of supranational indices per species were checked on consistency with national indices and results in Van Swaay et al. (2010).
+- Species indices were combined in a grassland indicator by taking the geometric mean of the supranational indices. - The confidence intervals of underlying species are taken into account in the confidence interval of the indicator following Soldaat et al. (in prep.). - Few species had missing indices for some years at the supranational level.
+These were estimated using a chain index before calculating the indicator. - Results of supranational indices per species were checked on consistency with national indices and results in Van Swaay et al. (2015a).
 Supranational indicators were compared with national indicators to test if the supranational indicators were mainly based on the results of one or a few countries only.
-This was not the case. - For the EU the trend is very similar to the one in the previous report (Van Swaay et al., 2012).
-For Pan-Europe the decline is smaller, mainly because the weight of the BMS in Ukraine has been lowered.
-In the original indicator of 2005 this scheme was regarded as representative for the whole of Ukraine (which is a large country), now it represents only the very western point of this country.
-This gives this BMS, where many species are in decline, considerable lower weight. - Trend classification: the multiplicative overall slope estimate (trend value) in TRIM (Pannekoek & Van Strien, 2003) is used to classify the trend (table 1 and 2):
+This was not the case. - The indicator trends are very similar to the one in the previous report (Van Swaay et al., 2015a). - Trend classification: the multiplicative overall slope estimate (trend value) in TRIM (Pannekoek & Van Strien, 2003) is used to classify the trend (table 1 and 2): - Decline: significant decline where the upper limit of the confidence interval of the multiplicative slope <1.00.
+A moderate increase or decline means a significant change of less than 5% per year since 1990, in a steep increase or decline this is more than 5%.

-- Decline: significant decline where the upper limit of the confidence interval <1.00.
-A moderate increase or decline means a significant change of less than 5% per year since 1990, in a steep increase or decline this is more than 5%. - Stable: no significant increase or decline, and it is certain that the trends are less than 5% per year. - Uncertain: no significant increase or decline, lower limit of confidence interval <0.95 or upper limit >1.05.
+- Stable: no significant increase or decline, and it is certain that the trends are less than 5% per year. - Uncertain: no significant increase or decline, lower limit of confidence interval <0.95 or upper limit >1.05.